Grunion: Feeding

-Grunion feeding habits are not well known.
+Grunion feeding habits are not well understood.
 They have no teeth and feed on zooplankton, very small organisms such as tiny shrimp or larvae of sea creatures.
 In an aquarium, grunion eat live brine shrimp.

 Threats

-The reduction of spawning habitat due to beach erosion, sea level rise, development, and pollution is believed to be the most critical problem facing the grunion species.
+The reduction of spawning habitat due to beach erosion, sea-level rise, development, and pollution is believed to be the most critical problem facing the grunion species.
 An isopod, two species of flies, sandworms, and a beetle have been found preying on the eggs, along with raccoons and ground squirrels.
-Some shorebirds such as egrets and herons prey on grunion when the fish are on shore during spawning.
+Some shorebirds. such as egrets and herons. prey on grunion when the fish are on shore during spawning.
 Seagulls, sea lions, dolphins, and larger fish such as halibut, leopard sharks, and Shovelnose guitarfish also feed on grunion.

-The Gulf Grunion is listed as Near Threatened on the IUCN Red List because of concerns about habitat loss and the lack of any area for future migration.
+The gulf grunion is listed as near threatened on the IUCN Red List because of concerns about habitat loss and the lack of any area for future migration.

 Status of population

 Despite local concentrations, the grunion is not an abundant species.
-While the population size is not known for certain, this is a restricted resource that can be enjoyed by all as a natural wildlife spectacle as well as with a recreational fishery.
-Long term data provided by the Grunion Greeters showed a decline over the past two decades.
+The population size is not known for certain.
+Grunion are a restricted resource that can be enjoyed by all as a natural wildlife spectacle as well as with a recreational fishery.
+Long-term data provided by the Grunion Greeters showed a decline over the past two decades.